The Best Security Podcasts in 2018 [Updated]

 Relax and learn something new about cybersecurity with the best podcasts we listened to so far

-Summer’s here and that means one thing – there’s more time to relax and maybe learn something new.
+Whether you’re in vacation or you have a few days off, you can also relax and learn something new.
 Podcasts are one of the best ways to be informed and entertained, so we compiled below a list of the best cybersecurity podcasts we’ve listened to so far.

 From the latest cybersecurity news to the best privacy tips, we tried to cover all areas but feel free to drop a comment and share some recommendations!